 - The patient’s entrance to your office should be noted.
 A highly suspicious patient, for instance, might have paranoia.

 - The patient’s posture and motor activity should be noted.
 It should also be noted whether the patient appears relaxed or anxious.

 - Patient’s grooming and hygiene can give important clues to the psychiatrist.

 Patient’s Attitude towards the Psychiatrist

 The patient’s facial expressions and attitudes towards the interviewer should be documented.
 The patient’s interest and degree of engagement during the interview are vital and should be included in the mental status exam.
 Hostility is usually seen in bipolar or psychotic patients and should be documented, if present.
 If the patient is overly friendly, that should also be documented.

 Sometimes, patients give vague answers such as OK or don’t know.
 In that case, further questioning is needed to document the patient’s mood accurately.

 Once the current mood of the patient is established, questions about the length of that specific mood are needed.
 When mood changes over time or is unstable, a bipolar disorder is more likely for instance.

 A blunted affect is characterized by a very minor variation during the interview.
 Such a patient might be severely depressed or might have a thought disorder.
 A patient with a flat affect shows no variation whatsoever in relation to the patient’s current emotion.

 Document the patient’s affect in the context of emotional events.
 For instance, a cheerful patient who has just been diagnosed with cancer might be in denial.

 The patient’s quality, rate, and quantity of speech should be documented.
 The patient’s responses to open-ended and close-ended questions should be noted.
 Patients who provide too much detail to a close-ended question might be trying to divert the conversation to something else they are more comfortable with.

-The status of thought process should be noted as this is vital for a thought disorder diagnosis such as schizophrenia.
+The status of the thought process should be noted as this is vital for a thought disorder diagnosis such as schizophrenia.
 The process of thoughts might be described as without association, with a flight of ideas, rapid thoughts, tangential, circumstantial, word salad, derailment, neologism, clanging, punning, thought blocking or thought poverty.